SoftwareBrothers/adminjs-dev/README.md

 ## Note about workspaces

 This monorepo contains packages as git submodules.
-If you want to run script from package just use `yarn workspace [name] [script]` command.
+If you want to run a script from package just use `yarn workspace [name] [script]` command.
 To list available workspaces run `yarn workspaces info`.

 For example to build AdminJS or some plugin run